faykris/holberton-headphones/README.md

 ![logo_png](images/hh-what-we-do.png)

 ### Our results
-This part is to show testimonials that verify the quality of the product/service to offer
+This part is to show testimonials that verify the quality of the product/service to offer.
 ![logo_png](images/hh-our-results.png)

 ### Contact us